 If you assign guests to a table only, you’ll need a seating chart.
+You wouldn’t use placecards at each placesetting as your guests would figure out which seat they’ll sit at themselves.
 Instead of place cards, you can look at using escort cards.
 Escort cards sit near the seating plan (or in replacement of the seating plan) with their name and table assignment on it.
-These are optional.

 The top table

-The top table is (very) traditionally reserved for the newlyweds, their parents, and the best man and maid of honor.
-It is a dated tradition, with very few weddings these days having this set up.
+The top table is (very) traditionally reserved for the newlyweds, their parents, and the best man and maid of honour.
+Very few weddings these days have this set up.
 However, for reference, this would make a typical top table arranged from left to right, facing the guests: maid of honor, groom’s mom, bride’s dad, the bride, the groom, the bride’s mom, the groom’s dad, then the best man.
+We’ve got some alternative ideas for the top table (also known as the head table) here.

-Another important tip, remember that in assigning seating arrangements, the bride should always stand or be seated to the left side of the groom.
+Another important tip, remember that in assigning seating arrangements, the bride should always be seated to the left side of the groom.

-The typical top table these days is (from left to right, facing the guests): groomsmen, best man, the groom, the bride, maid of honor, then the bridesmaid.
+The typical top table these days is (from left to right, facing the guests): groomsmen, best man, the groom, the bride, maid of honour, then the bridesmaid(s).

-This is the bit you can’t really delegate.
-Your fiance, your close family, and maybe a trusted bridesmaid just have to sit down and nut out who will go where.
-Only you have the appropriate knowledge of past dramas and family feuds… and know which guests will hit it off.
+This is a bit of wedding planning that’s difficult to delegate.
+Your fiance, your close family, and maybe a trusted bridesmaid just have to sit down and nut out who will sit where at the reception.
+Only you have the appropriate knowledge of past dramas and family feuds… and know which guests will (potentially) hit it off.

 How to plan out your seating plan

 For the visual types and low-tech among us, draw tables onto a large sheet of paper, and use guest names written on post-it notes.
-Easy to shift people round – but also easy to lose a post-it or forget a guest.
-Then plot out the assignments into Excel ready for going into the formal Seating Plan.
+This makes it easy to shift guests around and visually see the spread of guests.
+Then type out the assignments, ready for going into the formal Seating Plan.

-If you fancy being a little bit flash, there’s software out there that can manage your whole guest list and RSVP process, right through to working out the seating plan.
-The negative to this is you’ll need to learn a new software.
+If you fancy being a little bit flash, there is software out there that can manage your whole guest list and RSVP process, right through to working out the seating plan.
+The downside is you’ll need to learn a new software.

 Don’t panic if you get it wrong!
 At the end of the day, your guests will only be sitting each other for a couple of hours, with food and speeches to distract them.